CSS File 1

 Where CSS Combining Helps

 Legacy projects or hand-crafted sites may have many CSS files.
 Combining them reduces requests and simplifies deployment.
-Bootstrap and Tailwind use build pipelines; this tool offers a quick manual option.
+Bootstrap and Tailwind use build pipelines; this tool offers a quick manual option with two dedicated input panels.
 For extracting CSS from HTML, use CSS Extractor.

 For formatting the combined output, use CSS Formatter.
 For inline styles (e.g., email), use CSS to Inline.
 For converting between preprocessors, use CSS to SCSS or CSS to Less.